 - Forex.
 TD Ameritrade facilitates trading in about 20 global currencies and several times that number of pairs.
 Its database includes less common forex opportunities, like the South African rand, Thai baht, and Czech koruna.
 Forex trading costs vary by several factors, including currency, transaction volume, and exchange rate.

 It’s worth noting that TD Ameritrade has publicly announced plans to allow cryptocurrency trading through a regulated exchange in which it has a significant stake.
-As of late 2020, it wasn’t clear when the first crypto trades would happen.
+As of early 2021, it wasn’t clear when the first crypto trades would happen.

-For passive investors who prefer not to keep close watch over their portfolios, TD Ameritrade has three managed portfolio options, each with its own minimum investment requirements and fee schedule:
+For passive investors who prefer not to keep close watch over their portfolios, TD Ameritrade has two managed portfolio options, each with its own minimum deposit requirements and fee schedule:

-- Selective Portfolios.
-Featuring a wider range of ETFs and mutual funds not available in the Essential Portfolios tier, Selective Portfolios require at least $25,000 in investable assets and carry variable management fees that depend on the composition, complexity, size, and goals of each investor’s portfolio.
-Selective Portfolios is TD Ameritrade’s middle managed investing tier.
+Featuring a wide range of ETFs and mutual funds, Selective Portfolios require at least $25,000 in investable assets and carry variable management fees that depend on the composition, complexity, size, and goals of each investor’s portfolio.

 Margin traders use funds borrowed against the value of their portfolios to purchase additional equities, increasing their upside when values subsequently increase and downside when values subsequently decrease.